gritcli/grit/README.md

 Additionally, custom drivers can be implemented as plugins.
 There is no requirement that a source driver use Git as its underlying VCS.

+### VCS Driver

+A VCS driver provides low-level integration with version control systems.
+Each VCS driver can be used by multiple sources; for example, the built-in `git` VCS driver is used by, among others, the `github` and `bitbucket` [source drivers](#source-driver).

 ## Configuration

-Grit works out-of-the-box with zero configuration, however more powerful features can be enabled with some configuration.
+Grit works out-of-the-box with zero configuration, however custom sources and more powerful features can be enabled with some configuration.

 Grit configuration files are written in [HCL](https://github.com/hashicorp/hcl#why).
 Grit loads all `.hcl` files in the